 Al Jazeera MD highlights threats to crisis journalism

-The Managing Director of Al Jazeera English, Giles Trendle, says attacks on journalists and media organisations are one of the greatest challenges facing international crisis journalism.
+The Managing Director of Al Jazeera English, Giles Trendle, says attacks on journalists and media organisation are one of the greatest challenges facing international crisis journalism.

 In a video address to the Global News Forum in New Delhi, Mr Trendle said the frequency of attacks on journalists was increasing.